 Determine slice.
 To determine a matching slice for 2D slice views, all slices with an occurrence of the structure of interest are investigated.
 The visible context structures on each slice are examined.
 The sum of the importance values of the context structures is calculated and the slice with the highest value is taken as the most similar one.
-We have to consider two special cases:

-- 1. If there are multiple adjacent slices with exactly the same context structures visible (and therefore the same sum of importance values) the slice that is most centered in the axial direction is chosen. - If there are multiple slices with different context structures but the same highest importance value, additional instances of the keystate are created and all these slices are taken into account.
+We have to consider two special cases: First: If there are multiple adjacent slices with exactly the same context structures visible, the slice, that is most centered in the axial direction is chosen.
+Second: If there are multiple slices with different context structures but the same highest importance value, additional instances of the keystate are created and all these slices are taken into account.